fabiof17/Fusion-tools/Macros/BL/Color/bl_Compress/README.md

 ## bl_Compress

 This is a common color correction function that push the low color to a value and the high color to another.
-While tempting to made a color matching between 2 picture this Macro might be really usefull.
+While tempting to make a color matching between 2 picture this Macro might be really usefull.

 ## Input: